huynguyenbao/huynguyenbao.github.io/_posts/2022-09-11-variational-methods-denoising.md

   - Computer Vision
 ---

-Variational methods are really powerful which has a variety of applications such as 2D segmentation and 3D reconstruction.
+Variational methods are really powerful and have a variety of applications such as 2D segmentation and 3D reconstruction.
 However, today I will present to you one of their interesting applications: Image Denoising.

-Nowadays, the popularity and the adaptability power of CNNs are making engineers become depend on more dataset with human labeled ground truth, and the designing of CNNs like playing Lego, adding blocks, feeding an random input and anticipating a desire output.
-But have you imagined how "our ancestors" can remove noise in image without ground-truth?
+Nowadays, the popularity and the adaptability power of CNNs are making engineers depend on more datasets with human-labeled ground truth, and the designing of CNNs like playing Lego, adding blocks, feeding a random input, and anticipating the desired output.
+But have you imagined how "our ancestors" can remove noise in an image without ground truth?
 If you do, let's dive into mathematics :).

 ## Formulation

-Let $f: \Omega \rightarrow \mathbb{R}$ be a gray scaled image on a domain $\Omega \in \mathbb{R}^2$.
+Let $f: \Omega \rightarrow \mathbb{R}$ be a gray-scaled image on a domain $\Omega \in \mathbb{R}^2$.
 Assume that we observed a noisy image $u$ and want to recover to free-noise image $f$.
-However, we do not know noise sources (white noise or poison), additive noise or multiplicate noise but only one noisy image $u$.
+However, we do not know noise sources (white noise or poison), additive noise, or multiplicate noise but only one noisy image $u$.
 To solve this inverse problem, we can have two assumptions based on our observation:

 * The structure of $f$ should be *similar as possible* to that of $u$.
 * $f$ should be *spatially smooth*.

-With two above assumptions we can derive an energy function to find $f$:
+With the two above assumptions we can derive an energy function to find $f$:

 $$\begin{align}
   E(f, u) &= E_{structure}(f, u) + E_{smoothness}(f) \\